slatedocs/slate/source/includes/http_api/_customer.md

 ### Channels

-Changes to organizations will be broadcast to following [channels][]:
+Changes to organizations will be broadcasted to following [channels][]:

 Channels    | Description
 ------------|---------------